michaelebrooker/stjohnstemp/content/events.md

 tags:
 ---

-### 18th November - Advent Fair
+### 18th November - Advent Market
 11AM, 18th November 2023 - in the Church Hall

-Cakes and other yummies, as well as Christmas decorations and other fun Christmas items, plus hot drinks and a Christmas buzz.
+Cakes and other yummies, as well as Christmas decorations and other fun Christmas items.

 ---